-The Ebbe Nielsen Prize was established by the GBIF Governing Board to honour the memory of Dr Ebbe Schmidt Nielsen, who was an inspirational leader in the fields of biosystematics and biodiversity informatics.
+The Challenge extends the legacy of the Ebbe Nielsen Prize established by the GBIF Governing Board to honour the memory of Dr Ebbe Schmidt Nielsen, one of the founders of GBIF and an inspirational leader in the fields of biosystematics and biodiversity informatics.